Most Asked Questions About Human Composting

 Cremation is a fossil fuel driven process with high carbon emissions and traditional burial is a resource-intensive process that involves the consumption of urban land at an unsustainable rate.
 While one pollutes the air, the other pollutes the earth.

-Human composting is a natural and carbon neutral process, and Earth’s service is powered by renewable electric energy sources.
+Human composting is a natural process that produces no net CO2, and Earth’s service is powered by renewable electric energy sources.
 As well as avoiding the negative outputs of traditional options, the process produces nutrient-rich soil that can be used in conservation projects.

 Read more about the positive environmental impact of human composting.